PANTHEONtech/lighty/lighty-examples/lighty-community-restconf-actions-app/README.md

-# Lighty RESTCONF DOM Actions Application
+# Lighty RESTCONF Actions Application
-This application provides RESTCONF north-bound interface with example of DOM action registration on the controller.
+This application provides RESTCONF north-bound interface with examples of DOM and binding action registration on the controller.

 This application starts:
 * Lighty Controller